dedroot/gitpy/README.md

 ## License & Copyright

-Copyright © 2024 by dedroot
+Copyright © 2024 by dedroot and GitPy Development team

 Distributed under the [GNU GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.html)  **only**.  \
 This is free software: you are free to change and redistribute it.  \